Federation of Australia: Federal Council of Australasia

-A serious movement for Federation of the colonies arose in the late 1880s, a time when there was increasing nationalism amongst Australians, the great majority of whom were native-born.
+A serious movement for Federation of the colonies arose in the late 1880s, a time when there was increasing nationalism amongst Australians, the great majority of whom were born in the colonies.
 The idea of being Australian began to be celebrated in songs and poems.
 This was fostered by improvements in transport and communications, such as the establishment of a telegraph system between the colonies in 1872.
 The Australian colonies were also influenced by other federations that had emerged around the world, particularly the United States and Canada.

 Sir Henry Parkes, then colonial secretary of New South Wales, first proposed a Federal Council body in 1867.
 After it was rejected by the British Secretary of State for the Colonies, the Duke of Buckingham, Parkes brought up the issue again in 1880, this time as the premier of New South Wales.
 At the conference, representatives from Victoria, New South Wales and South Australia considered a number of issues including federation, communication, Chinese immigration, vine diseases and uniform tariff rates.
 The Federation had the potential to ensure that throughout the continent, trade and interstate commerce would be unaffected by protectionism and measurement and transport would be standardised.

 The final (and successful) push for a Federal Council came at an Intercolonial Convention in Sydney in November and December 1883.
 The trigger was the British rejection of Queensland's unilateral annexation of New Guinea and the British Government wish to see a federalised Australasia.
 The convention was called to debate the strategies needed to counter the activities of the German and French in New Guinea and in New Hebrides.
 Sir Samuel Griffith, the premier of Queensland, drafted a bill to constitute the Federal Council.
 The conference successfully petitioned the Imperial Parliament to enact the Federal Council of Australasia Act 1885.